-The Management Board of Podravka Inc. consists of four (4) Board Members that are elected by the Supervisory Board.
+The Management Board of Podravka Inc. consists of president and four (4) Board Members that are elected by the Supervisory Board.

 The president and members of the Management Board are appointed for a period as determined by the Supervisory Board (five years at most) and may be reappointed.
 The term of office commences as of the date of appointment of the Management Board.
 Members of the Management Board manage the Company’s business affairs.
 The Rules of Procedure of the Management Board govern the way the Management Board operates and assigns tasks.

 The Supervisory Board consists of nine members, eight of whom are elected by the General Assembly three-quarter majority of the votes cast, and one member is appointed by the Workers' Council as stipulated by the provisions of the Labour Act.